Debgirl25/Mobile-Market-Tracker/README.md

 # Mobile Market Tracker

-This is the full version of the tracker.

-## How to Deploy
+Updated version with 'New to Mobile Market?' default set to 'No'.

+To deploy:
-1. Upload contents of `/docs` folder to your GitHub repo
+1. Upload contents of `/docs` to your GitHub repo
-2. Go to Settings > Pages
-3. Set source to `main` branch and `/docs` folder
+2. Set GitHub Pages source to `main` branch and `/ (root)` or `/docs`
-4. Your tracker will be live and fully functional.
+3. Visit the live URL after GitHub builds your site.